fubinf/propra-inf/process/how-to.md

 Therefore,

-- each taskgroup (the typical case) or individual task (as needed) must carefully explain why the material will be (or can be) useful for a practicing software engineer;
+- each taskgroup (the typical case) or individual task (as needed) should explain why the material will be (or can be) useful for a practicing software engineer;
 - we should make every attempt at implementing one of the principles described in this article:
   [12 Prinzipien zur Motivation Lernender](https://link.springer.com/chapter/10.1007/978-3-658-26990-6_1)

-## Didactic methods
+### 5. Strive to re-use known didactic methods

 When designing a set of tasks, many difficult didactic decisions must be made:
 What to cover at all?
 In which depth?
 In which order?